firmWP/humanstxt/readme.txt

 == Shortcode Usage ==

 The default shortcode `[humanstxt]` will display the contents of the virtual humans.txt file.
-URLs, email addresses and Twitter account names are converted into clickable links.
+URLs, email addresses and X.com account names are converted into clickable links.
 Plain email addresses are encoded for spam protection.
 The output will be wrapped with a `<p>` tag and can be styled via the `humanstxt` CSS class.

 You can turn off the "clickable links" functionality: `[humanstxt clickable="0"]`

-You can also toggle the clickable links individually: `[humanstxt urls="1" emails="0" twitter="1"]`
+You can also toggle the clickable links individually: `[humanstxt urls="1" emails="0" x="1"]`

 To display the humans.txt as preformatted text, use the `pre` attribute: `<pre>[humanstxt pre="1"]</pre>`